idameitil/sdpl-utilizing-gts/README.md

 On the HPC, run `sh /work3/idamei/wzy/ssn-clusterings/[timestamp]/submit.sh`.

 ### Analyse clustering
-When all jobs are finished, run locally: `sh src/ssn-clustering/analyse-clustering/analyse-clustering.sh [timestamp]`
+When all jobs are finished, run locally: `sh src/ssn-clustering/analyse-clustering/analyse-clustering.sh [timestamp]`.
+This will create the ssn report, table, pymol script and HMMs in `data/wzy/ssn-clusterings/[timestamp]`.

-Push changes.

 To visualize alphafold models with conserved residues, run: `pymol data/wzy/ssn-clusterings/[timestamp]/pymol-visualization.pml`.